rumenpetrov/holiday-planner/README.md

   $ cp .env.example .env
   ```

-2. Make all scripts excutable and run the setup-env script which will create the app's podman image
+2. Make all scripts executable and run the setup-env script which will create the app's podman image
   ```bash
   $ chmod +x ./bin/*
   $ ./bin/setup-env.sh